hamedbh/cookiecutter-py/{{ cookiecutter.repo_name }}/README.md

 ├── outputs                         <- Generated analysis and results │   └── figures                     <- Generated graphics and figures to be used in reporting │
-├── requirements.txt                <- The requirements file for reproducing the analysis environment │
-├── pyproject.toml                  <- These two files make the project pip installable ├── setup.cfg                       <- (pip install -e .) so src can be imported
+├── pyproject.toml                  <- Settings for the whole project
 |
 ├── src                             <- Source code for use in this project.
 │   ├── __init__.py                 <- Makes src a Python module